Tamer-Mansour/Docker-config-with-zscaler/README.md

 # Copy the published project files from the builder stage
 COPY --from=builder /out/ .
 ```
+6. Create `src` folder

+7. create `WebRequests.csproj` file into `src`

-6. Save and close the `Dockerfile`.
+8. Save and close the `Dockerfile`.

-7. Place the `Zscaler certificate` file in the same directory as the `Dockerfile`.
+9. Place the `Zscaler certificate` file in the same directory as the `Dockerfile`.

-8. Open a command prompt or PowerShell window.
+10. Open a command prompt or PowerShell window.

-9. Navigate to the directory where your Docker project and `Dockerfile` are located.
+11. Navigate to the directory where your Docker project and `Dockerfile` are located.

-10. Build the Docker image by running the following command:
+12. Build the Docker image by running the following command:

 ```shell
 docker build -t zscaler-image .
 ```

-11. Once the build process is complete, verify that the Docker image was successfully created by running the following command:
+13. Once the build process is complete, verify that the Docker image was successfully created by running the following command:

 ```shell
 docker images
 ```

-12. Run a Docker container based on the created image using the following command:
+14. Run a Docker container based on the created image using the following command:

 ```shell
 docker run -d --name zscaler-container zscaler-image
 ```

-13. Check if the container is running by executing the following command:
+15. Check if the container is running by executing the following command:

 ```shell
 docker ps